mhd-nour/germany_App/FunctionalRequiremnts.md

 ## 2. Vocabulary Management

-- **FR-2.1:** The system shall automatically categorize extracted words into "Nouns," "Verbs," "Adjectives," or "Phrases."
+- **FR-2.1:** The system shall automatically categorize extracted words into "Nouns," "Verbs,", "Adverbs", "Adjectives," or "Phrases."
 - **FR-2.2:** The system must perform a deduplication check against the user's existing database to prevent duplicate entries of the same word.
 - **FR-2.3:** The system shall provide a "Normalization" step to ensure all nouns are saved with their correct definite article (der, die, das) and plural forms.
 - **FR-2.4:** Users shall be able to manually create, edit, or delete vocabulary entries.